uchicago-cs/chiventure/docs/actions.md

 ### `<NPC>`
 #### Requirements:
 - NPC must be accessible
-- NPC has the ability to be interacted with
+- NPC has the ability to be interacted with (possibly with specific item)

 #### Effects:
-- NPC may no longer be accessible
+- NPC may no longer be accessible/interactable
 - NPC position may be changed
 - Other item states may be changed
 - Player state may be changed